HangfireIO/Hangfire.Documentation/background-methods/using-batches.rst

 More Continuations
 ------------------

-Since version 2.0 it's possible to **continue batch with a regular background job** without creating a batch that consist only of a single background job.
+Since version 2.0 it's possible to **continue batch with a regular background job** without creating a batch that consists only of a single background job.
 Unfortunately we can't add extension methods for static classes, so let's create a client first.

 .. code-block:: c#